 • Noodles – this recipe calls for Soba noodles which are made either from 100% buckwheat or a combination of buckwheat and wheat flour.
 I chose if for the whole grain ingredient with great flavor and a tender bite.

-• Herby Tahini Sauce – the seared tempeh and noodles are tossed in Sofa Dinners’ tahini sauce full of herbs to the point that it glows a lovely green color :).
+• Green Tahini Sauce – the seared tempeh and noodles are tossed in Sofa Dinners’ tahini sauce full of herbs to the point that it glows a lovely green color :).

 Above: 1.
 Uncooked soba noodles often come in smaller bunches that serve two, so check the package.
 2. cooked soba noodles.
 3. Ideally drop the cooked noodles directly into the sauce with tongs.